 Some companies like to offer additional perks to their staff.
 This may be something as simple as leaving slightly earlier on a Friday afternoon, offering free lunch one day a week, welcoming dogs once a month, or by bringing in ice creams for the team on a hot day.
 Small things go a long way when trying to make staff happy.

-Would hiring a PA or EA ease the stress of your employees?
+Would hiring a PA, EA or employee experience manager ease the stress of your employees?
 Get in touch with Tiger today to see how we can help.